yoesuv/Next-Chakra/README.md

 v18.19.0
 ```

-then, run the development server:
+install package with `npm install`, then run the development server:

 ```bash
 npx next dev